ambujtewari/stats315-winter2023/README.md

-# THIS IS CURRENTLY BASED ON A COPY OF THE WINTER 2022 VERSION.
-ACTIVELY UNDER CONSTRUCTION...

 ## Welcome to STATS 315 / DATA SCI 315

 This is an introductory deep learning course using the Python programming language and the TensorFlow deep learning library.